bguelk/JAMES_2024_MRP_modelling/Maud12_setup/README.md

 The modified EDMF rountines can be found in EDMF_routines.
-These routines need to be copied into the MY_SRC of the configuration and renamed  to "zdfmfc.F90" before compilation of the configuration.
+These routines need to be copied into the MY_SRC of the configuration and renamed  to "zdfmfc.F90" before compilation.